 Runaway bride, a cute cliché movie about a woman who chronically left men at the wedding alter.
 And also a bit of my life.
 Though at least my run-away wedding was a week out when it got called off.

-large.
+My mom’s side of the family has always been close, and large.
 Lots of cousins and most of them were married just out of college and had four plus children before they were 30.
-One of my uncles once said to me, “You just don’t want to get married.”
-And I suppose with opportunities to and at my age, it may look that way.
-But I’m not sure that’s true.
+My uncle once said to me, “You just don’t want to get married.”
+And I suppose having had multiple opportunities to tie the knot, and being 37, it may look that way to some.
+I’m not sure that’s true.
 I think I just do things a little differently.

-I don’t want to be the plaid polyester couch they buy on sale as soon as they walk into the store because they are ready to buy.
+I don’t want to be the plaid polyester couch they buy on sale as soon as they walk into the store just because they are ready to buy.
 I want to be that suede-ish, 3 part couch, with a hid-e-way bed that fits perfectly into the designed space.

 I think for that I will wait.